p2p-org/graphprotocol-zero-poi-script/README.md

 2. Get abi from https://gist.github.com/abarmat/b8f4c66b4d0cdd07e121290894f5dbb6
 3. Stop indexer agent container
 4. Show rules which will be deleted from database.
 At this step you have 30 seconds to cancel future steps.
-5. Delete rules from db. **If script fails on this step you need to do next steps manually**
+5. Delete rules from db.

+!!!**If script fails on this step you need to do next steps manually**

 6. Create transaction.
-You can find txn hash in script's output. **If script fails on this step you need to create txn manually using [remix](https://remix.ethereum.org/) or using [etherscan](https://etherscan.io/)**
+You can find txn hash in script's output.

+!!!!**If script fails on this step you need to create txn manually using [remix](https://remix.ethereum.org/) or using [etherscan](https://etherscan.io/)**

-7. Start indexer agent container. **If script fails on this step you need to start indexer agent manually**
+7. Start indexer agent container.

+!!!**If script fails on this step you need to start indexer agent manually**

 ## Usage example:
 ```bash